Did you receive a letter from a German law firm stating that you have reproduced a photograph without authorization (Copyright Infringment Notice) ?

 Robert FECHNER, Marcin ZIELINSKI and Filipp BICKEL are German lawyers who collaborate with the company PHOTOCLAIM.

-PHOTOCLAIM is a Polish company that identifies unauthorized uses of photographs on the internet.
+PHOTOCLAIM is a Polish company whose task is to identify unauthorized uses of photographs online.

-The infringement alleged by PHOTOCLAIM usually consists in the use of a photograph on a website without the authorization of its author, and therefore without financial counterpart for the photographer.
+The infringement alleged by PHOTOCLAIM consists in the use of a photograph on a website without the authorization of its author and without financial counterpart for the copyright holder.

-When PHOTOCLAIM considers that an infringement of copyright has occurred, a letter is sent to the infringer by a German lawyer (Fechner, Zielinski, Bickel).
+When PHOTOCLAIM considers that an infringement of copyright has occurred, an email or a letter is sent to the infringer by a German lawyer (Fechner, Zielinski, Bickel).

 « Dear Sir or Madam,